-Simply touch the bit to the workpiece and slide the depth stop just past the length of the tenon you'll cut next.
-About an 1/8" of room for excess glue at the bottom of the mortise is plenty.
+Set the depth of cut.
+Simply touch the bit to the workpiece and set the depth stop just past the length of the tenon you'll cut next.
+About 1/16"- 1/8" of room for excess glue at the bottom of the mortise is plenty.

 Dust shroud brush goes back on.
-The highly effective and convenient dust collection hood has a brush-style shroud that comes off easily for set-up and goes back on just as quickly.
+The highly effective dust collection hood has a brush-style shroud that comes off easily for set-up and goes back on just as quickly.

-Note: If the brush ever gets smooshed, go to our website in the Support section and find the Tech Tip called "Bad Hair Day" for an easy way to straighten the bristles.
+Note: If the brush ever gets smooshed, go to our website in the Getting Started section and find the Tip called "Bad Hair Day" for an easy way to straighten the bristles, or scan the QR code.